allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ]
 ```

-The order of servers **does matter**. graphite-web sends requests to all of them and first query that returns a match is
+The order of servers **does matter**.
+Graphite-web sends requests to all of them and first query that returns a match is
 used.
 Thus if you happen to have same metrics on two shards (i.e. during migration period) it's good practice to put
 the old host after the preferred one.